Common Symptoms Of Stress In A Dog You Shouldn’t Ignore

 How To Calm A Stressed Dog

 A worried dog can display many behaviours, such as eating.
 Anxiety is essential to well-being.
-By being aware of the sources of stress and using practical calming techniques, you can make your pet's environment more tranquil.
+By identifying stressors and using practical calming techniques, you can make your pet's environment more tranquil.

 Here are detailed methods to help calm a stressed dog: